FractalFeldspar/FractalFeldspar.github.io/_projects/bluebike.md

     </div>
 </div>

-For those unfamiliar with Bluebikes, they're a bicycle sharing service in Boston.
+Bluebikes is a bicycle sharing service in Boston.
 To use one, you go to a dock, rent a bike for around <span>&#36;</span>3, and then put it back at any dock in the city once you're done.
 One day, I noticed a Bluebike left discarded on the side of the street.
 When I came back 12 hours later and noticed that it was still there, I concluded that it was abandoned and decided to learn as much as I could from it.
 I was curious about everything ranging from its electronics to its brakes, but I was particularly curious about the gear shifter.
 Unlike most bikes which only allow you to switch between discrete gear ratios, Bluebikes allow you to switch continuously between gear ratios.

 <h2 class="post-title">Electronics</h2>